Nelson Abbey

 Nelson Ighodaro Abbey (born 28 August 2003) is an English professional footballer who plays as a centre-back for Rio Ave.

 Club career

 Reading

 Abbey made his debut for Reading on 15 September 2020 as a substitute in a 1–0 EFL Cup defeat to Luton Town.
 Abbey signed his first professional contract with Reading on 15 December 2020, until the summer of 2022.

 Olympiacos

 On 24 January 2024, Abbey left Reading to sign for Super League Greece club Olympiacos for an undisclosed fee.

+At the club, Nelson was part of the 2023/24 UEFA Conference League winning side in which the club was able to win in a 1-0 Victory.

 Swansea City (loan)

 On 23 August 2024, Abbey joined club Swansea City on a season-long loan.

 Abbey made his debut for the club in a 1-0 defeat to Wycombe Wanderers in the EFL Cup second round on 28 August 2024.
 On 3 January 2025, Abbey was recalled from his loan spell by Olympiacos, having made one appearance for Swansea City.

-Rio Ave (loan)
+Rio Ave (loan - to buy)

 On 7 January 2025, Abbey joined Primeira Liga club Rio Ave on loan for the remainder of the season.
+With the deal being permanent the following season.